bgord/knowledge/roadmap.md

 ## GIT 1
 - How does `git pull --rebase` work?

-## JS 1
-- What are the kinds of import statements in terms of AST?

 ## Tools 2
 - How to use PurgeCSS with TailwindCSS?
 - How to pass a visual selection to a bash command in VIM?